ashkanvg/cuJSON/readme.md

 Inspired by recent advances in SIMD-based JSON processing, our work concentrates on exploiting bitwise parallelism, leveraging GPU intrinsic functions and high-performance CUDA libraries optimally.
 We introduce a novel output data structure that balances parsing and querying costs, and implement innovative techniques to break key dependencies in the parsing process.
 Through extensive experimentation, our evaluations demonstrate that cuJSON not only surpasses traditional CPU-based JSON parsers (like simdjson and Pison) but also outperforms existing GPU-based JSON parsers (such as cuDF and GPJSON), achieving unparalleled parsing speeds.

 ## Datasets
-Two sample datasets are included in `dataset` folder.
+Two sample datasets are included in the `dataset` folder.
 Large datasets (used in performance evaluation) can be downloaded from https://drive.google.com/drive/folders/1PkDEy0zWOkVREfL7VuINI-m9wJe45P2Q?usp=sharing and placed into the `dataset` folder.
-For JSON Lines, use those datasets that ended in `_small_records.json`.
+For JSON Lines, use those datasets that end in `_small_records.json`.

-- For JSON Lines, use those datasets that ended in `_small_records.json`.
+- For JSON Lines, use those datasets that end in `_small_records.json`.
-- For Standard JSON, use those datasets that ended in `_large_record.json`.
+- For Standard JSON, use those datasets that end in `_large_record.json`.

 ## Prerequisites:
 - `g++` (version 7 or better),
 - `Cuda` compilation tools (release 12.1),
-- and a 64-bit system with a command-line shell (e.g., Linux, macOS, freeBSD).
+- and a 64-bit system with a command-line shell (e.g., Linux, macOS, FreeBSD).

-## Quick Start [phase times, total time, output size] - makefile
+## Quick Start [phase times, total time, output size] - Makefile
 The cuJSON library is easily consumable.
-1. clone the repo in your directoy.
+1. clone the repo in your directory.
-2. Download Dataset:download the all datasets from https://drive.google.com/drive/folders/1PkDEy0zWOkVREfL7VuINI-m9wJe45P2Q?usp=sharing and placed them into the `dataset` folder.
+2. Download Dataset: Download all the datasets from https://drive.google.com/drive/folders/1PkDEy0zWOkVREfL7VuINI-m9wJe45P2Q?usp=sharing and place them in the `dataset` folder.
 3. Compile the project for both Standard JSON and JSON Lines datasets:
 ```
 make -f Makefile.compile